singularity/singularity/README.txt

 Windows:
 You will need to install Python (http://python.org/download/) and Pygame:
 (http://www.pygame.org/download.shtml).
 Once these are installed, double-click on singularity.py to start the game.
+Alternatively, use the Windows compile.

 Running the game:
 on Linux, running the shell script "Endgame_Linux" will start the game.
 On